Pronounced: Kera-to-con-JUNK-tiv-eye-tis sick-ah

 These special tests may include:

 Most cases of keratoconjunctivitis sicca are not serious, and while uncomfortable and irritating, pose no real danger to the eye.
 However, it is still important to receive evaluation and diagnosis to prevent any of the more dangerous consequences of this condition.
-As always, a prompt discussion with your doctor is the best prevention of long-term consequences.

 The American Academy of Ophthalmology

 Canadian Ophthalmological Society

 Dry eye.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed .
 Updated July 17, 2012.
 Accessed July 31, 2013.

 Foulks GN.
 The evolving treatment of dry eye.
 Ophthal Clin N Am.
 2003;16:23-35.

 Last reviewed July 2013 by Eric L. Berman, MD; Michael Woods, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.